Follow the River Wear from the coast at Sunderland to Killhope Lead Mining Museum in the Pennines.

 Durham to Bishop Auckland - After passing the magnificent Durham cathedral you continue along the river to Willington and then onto Bishop Auckland.

-Bishop Auckland to Stanhope - A lovely section passing Marston Lake, Witton-le-Wear, Wolsingham and Frosterley.
+Bishop Auckland to Stanhope - A lovely section passing Marston Lake in the Low Barns Nature Reserve, Witton-le-Wear, Wolsingham and Frosterley.

 Stanhope to Killhope Lead Mining Museum - The final section throuh Rookhope and Weardale.
 This section takes you through the North Pennines Area of Outstanding Natural Beauty in Weardale with some truly stunning scenery and more riverside walking.